futureofcoding/survey/README.md

 * No
 * Other [fill-in]

+Where in the world is... the person answering this question?
+* [Country Select]

 Where else do you interact with folks from this community? [multi-select]
 * Twitter
 * HN
 * Lobsters
+* Reddit
 * Other (fill-in)

 Litmus test — thoughts on Bret Victor?